axolotl-pm/PocketMine-MP/README.md

  * [DevTools](https://github.com/pmmp/DevTools/) - Development tools plugin for creating plugins
  * [ExamplePlugin](https://github.com/pmmp/ExamplePlugin/) - Example plugin demonstrating some basic API features

-## Contributing to PocketMine-MP
+## Contributing to Axolotl-PM
-PocketMine-MP accepts community contributions!
+Axolotl-PM accepts community contributions!
 The following resources will be useful if you want to contribute to PocketMine-MP.
  * [Building and running PocketMine-MP from source](BUILDING.md)
  * [Contributing Guidelines](CONTRIBUTING.md)